geeksforsocialchange/gfsc-v3/content/blog/2023/raftt-design-diary-3/index.md

 Hopefully the little magnifying glasses in the corner of the clouds make clear to any user that they can view the images bigger, and the lightbox is of a sufficiently simple design that any user would easily be able to close them and return to the main scroll.

 One of our devs did reflect to me that modals (pop-ups) like the lightboxes are really complex for screen readers to parse, and as he was considering that aspect of accessibility in the build, it did prove challenging.
 He said he’d prefer to avoid building them in future if possible, so this is certainly something for me to reflect on when designing future sites.
 How can we achieve a balanced flow of image and text, and get to the highest possible level of user accessibility?

+{{<smallsignup "Sign up to our mailing list to get updates on our innovative local history work.">}}

 # Conclusion